 On May 18, 2016, the State Water Resources Control Board adopted the Drought Emergency Water Conservation Regulations ending the mandatory 25% water conservation goal statewide.The new regulation in effect through January 2017 allows Scotts Valley Water District (SVWD) to develop conservation standards based on its water supply.
 The regulation requires SVWD to conduct a “stress test” and self-certify the level of water supply available assuming three additional dry years mirroring 2013, 2014 and 2015 water years.
 The new standard requires local water agencies to ensure a three-year supply assuming three more dry years like the ones the state experienced from 2012 to 2015.

-Self- Certification Requirement: Every urban water supplier is required to submit a self-certification of supply reliability for three additional years of droughtt no later than June 22, 2016, and post the information on its website.
-Based on the new regulations the Scotts Valley Water District certified on June 21, 2016 a conservation standard of 0% reduction requirement.
+Self- Certification Requirement: Every urban water supplier is required to submit a self-certification of supply reliability for three additional years of drought no later than June 22, 2016, and post the information on its website.
+Based on the new regulations the Scotts Valley Water District certified on June 21, 2016, a conservation standard of 0% reduction requirement.
 Click here to view SVWD water supply reliability certification.